GridOPTICS/GridPACK/docs/markdown/DATASETS.md

 included in each application directory when GridPACK is built.
 A brief description of these data sets is included here.

-## PSS/E raw files.
-Most of these files are in the version 23 format, but some
+## PSS/E raw files

-files use the version 33 format.
+Most of these files are in the version 23 format, but some files use the version 33 format.
 Typically, files that don't specify a version are version 23.
 All of these files are open source and can be used freely.